leonwinheim/PROGRESSIVE_NET_MFI25_PUB/README.md

 - To reperform the UCI Regression experiments, please first generate csv files of the training data (description in the BB_benchmark_UCI.py file)
 - To use LCD samples, read the following subsection
-- Code for the KBNN has not yet bin published.
-If interested, contact the authors of the respective Paper

 ## Generating LCD samples
 To use the functionality of LCD based deterministic samples, you first need to generate them.
 A function for that is not yet available in Python.
 The two options are: